-All of a sudden, Laura and I, proud owners of three rental properties gained the negotiation power of a small REIT.
+All of a sudden, Laura and I, proud owners of three single-family rental homes gained the negotiation power of a small REIT.
 Who better to negotiate repairs and handle shitty situations than people who have years of experience doing just that?

 In Georgia, our properties are managed by Excalibur Homes.
 They seem awesome and expect they will be.
 That said, I don’t need any more emails in my inbox than I already have.
 I want to invest, not babysit.

 Also, because I went through Roofstock, I’m only paying 6% of rent a month to my property manager. #humblebrag.
 Seriously, put anything into our real estate analyzer and then mark down the property management from 10% to 6%.
 And you thought you were cash flowing well before.

 Evaluate, Track and Compare Properties – Automatically